bollu/bollu.github.io/README.txt

 - Came from operatic composers, from between baroque and classical era.
 - Traditionally used in minor.
 Is a predominant chord.
 Comes before V7.
 - It is a flat 2major triad in first inversion.
+- For example, in G minor (Bb major).
+Flat second is Ab.
+We The Ab major triad is Ab C Eb.
+First inversion means that the third is in the bass, so we play C Eb Ab'.
+- Can play N6 V7 i.

 #### Augmented 6th